pazzolini/wine-db/README.md

 # Wine Database API

 ## Overview
-This project is part of the **Database Systems (CC2005)** assignment.
+This project is part of the **Database Systems (CC2005)** course.
 It involves designing, implementing, and querying a **relational database for wine data**, including user reviews and wine characteristics.
 Additionally, a **Python API** was developed to interact with the database, allowing users to retrieve detailed wine-related information via endpoints.

 ## Features
 - **Relational database design** following the **UML model**.